Reunion Dinner (film)

 The film was released on 20 January 2022 in Singapore and 31 January 2022 in Malaysia during the Chinese New Year period.
 The film stars Lawrence Wong, Cya Liu, Mark Lee, Xiang Yun, Guo Liang, Zhu Houren, Mimi Choo and Das DD.

 It was one of the five 2022 Malaysian and Singaporean Chinese New Year films, including Ah Girls Go Army (Singapore), Nasi Lemak 1.0, Kongsi Raya and Small Town Heroes (Malaysia).

-Synopsis
+It is also not related to the 2009 Chinese New Year drama Reunion Dinner in any way despite sharing the exact same title and both starring Zhu, and another difference is that he was playing one of the main protagonists in the drama and the main antagonist in this film.

+Plot

-A couple who works in an advertising firm, Chaoyang (Lawrence Wong) and Zihong (Cya Liu) have marriage on the cards, but both have not met the other’s parents.
-At a client's request, they have to do a livestream of their own reunion dinner to promote the company's products, their parents will officially meet for the first time.
+A couple who works in an advertising agency, Chaoyang (Lawrence Wong) and Zihong (Cya Liu) have a marriage on the cards, but both have not met each other's parents.
+At a client's request, they have to do a livestream of their own reunion dinner to promote the company's food products, and their parents will officially meet for the first time.

-Estranged with his mother Yanling (Xiang Yun) and embarrassed by her occupation as a mama-san, Chaoyang decides to fake a family with the help from his mother's boyfriend Wei (Mark Lee) and two freelance actors, who pretend to be his mother and "fake relatives", resulting in a series of mishaps and hilarity.
-With Zihong's father flying here from China, and a fake family assembled, can the reunion dinner go smoothly?
-Can Chaoyang fix the broken relationship with his mother?
+Estranged with his mother Yanling (Xiang Yun) and embarrassed by her occupation as a mama-san, Chaoyang decides to fake a family with the help of his mother's boyfriend Wei (Mark Lee) and two freelance actors, who pretend to be his mother and "fake relatives", resulting in a series of mishaps and hilarity.
+With Zihong's father flying in from China, and a fake family assembled, can the reunion dinner go smoothly?
+Can Chaoyang fix the broken relationship with his mother, and would they celebrate Chinese New Year's Eve and Chinese New Year smoothly?